knz/shakespeare/docs/manual.md

   `audience...end` sections.
 This is useful to e.g. add concerns for an auditor throughout separate included files.
 - `include <file>`: include the named file at this point.
 - `title ...`: a title string.
-There may be multiple title strings throughout the configuration.
 - `author ...`: an author string.
+- `attention ...`: a "see also" annotation.

-There may be multiple author strings throughout the configuration.
+Tip: there may be multiple author, title and "see also" strings throughout the configuration.
+They are combined in the results.

 Tip: use `shakespeare -n -p` to print out the final configuration after all directives have been processed.